sftcd/openssl/esnistuff/api.md

 > Todo: TODO: write base 64 version of public as well

 TODO: check out NSS code to see if I can make same format private

+TODO: Decide if supporting private key re-use is even needed.

 <p id="mk__esnikeys_8c_1a3c04138a5bfe5d72780bb7e82a18e627"><hr></p>